scythe-suite/danake/site/src/auth.md

       instance);
     * if the student has already provided her picture, the application sends a redirect to the *editor* instance;
+* if the request method is `GET`:
+    * if the student has been *pre-authorized*, it creates an empty picture placeholder and redirects her to the *editor* instance; else
-* if the request method is `GET`, the application sends a form requesting the student picture;
+    * the application sends a form requesting the student picture;
 * if the request method is `POST` and the request contains a non-empty picture, the application tries to store atomically the picture.
 If it succeeds, it determines the *routing cookie* and sets it; in any case, it sends a redirect to itself.

+The point of the pre-authorization is to let students take the exam in a class where there are no webcams available, but the teacher can ascertain their identities in some alternative way.

-The above process (if every steps is preformed in a valid way) can be represented by the following diagram.
+The above process (if every steps is preformed in a valid way) can be represented by the following diagram (where the part about photos is absent in case of pre-authorization).

 <div class="mermaid">
 sequenceDiagram